bpugh/git-presentation/src/git-talk-slides.md

 ### Rebase is your friend

-- Interactive rebase allows cleaning up your commits by editing messages, combining, splitting, removing, reordering
-- Pull with rebase prevents trivial merge commits
+- Pull with rebase prevents trivial merge commits <!-- .element: class="fragment" -->
+- &shy;<!-- .element: class="fragment" --> `git config --global pull.rebase true`
-- Use rebase instead of merge to bring your branch up to date with master for a much cleaner and easier to follow
+- Use rebase instead of merge to bring your branch up to date with master for a much cleaner and easier to follow log<!-- .element: class="fragment" -->
+- Interactive rebase allows cleaning up your commits by editing messages, combining, splitting, removing, reordering <!-- .element: class="fragment" -->

 ---